-Little Green Lake: 224 acres, and Green Lake 1,714 acres, were not part of what the Swedes called Big Lake, but they are considered part of the Chisago Lakes Chain of Lakes.
-Ojiketa Regional Park sits on Green Lake.
+Green Lake, 1,714 acres and Little Green Lake, 224 acres, were not part of what the Swedes called Big Lake, but they are considered part of the Chisago Lakes Chain of Lakes.
+Ojiketa Regional Park sits on the east shore of Green Lake.